koush/docs.scrypted.app/scrypted-nvr/policies/fulfillment.md

 ## Support

 Support issues related to the Scrypted NVR product can be raised in the Discord, Reddit, or Github communities linked above.

+Support issues related to unrelated to the NVR product (HomeKit, Google Home, etc) will only receive community support.
+Support for subscribers is only for the Scrypted NVR product.